AkashInkar/WebServicesDemo/README.md

 # WebServiceExample
 <a href="WebServiceExample.apk" download>Click to Download the APK file!</a>
 #### **Hi!,**
-I am Ismail.
+I am Akash.
 This is my first repository.
 I've just started to explore the world of android development and I'm already loving it.
 I have created this pretty basic app just for learning purpose.
 It uses rest api client [**Retrofit**](http://square.github.io/retrofit/) to retreive data from the internet and display it in the app.
 The app is divided in two parts.
 1. Movie Response
 This displays a small list of superheroes with images and some details in a [RecyclerView](https://developer.android.com/guide/topics/ui/layout/recyclerview).
 I have used [Glide library](https://github.com/bumptech/glide) to load the images.
 When your click on any item in recyclerview it displays another activity that displays full information of the selected super hero.